-The Group Policy settings contained within this section are provided by the Group Policy template UserExperienceVirtualization.admx/adml that is included with the Microsoft Windows 10 Release 1607 & Server 2016 Administrative Templates (or newer).
+This Group Policy section is provided by the Group Policy template UserExperienceVirtualization.admx/adml that is included with the Microsoft Windows 10 Release 1607 & Server 2016 Administrative Templates (or newer).

 19.7.24 NetMeeting

 This section is intentionally blank and exists to ensure the structure of Windows benchmarks is consistent.